Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: The prolongation of

 and the ideal $\I$ is given by

-The manifold $M$ is infinite dimensional, but this will not cause any technical difficulty in practice, because any conservation law factors through some finite level.
-In particular, we are concerned with conservation laws of \emph{finite type}, which are represented by certain differential forms pulled back from a finite prolongation of $M_0$.
+The manifold $M$ is infinite-dimensional, but this will not cause any technical difficulty in~prac\-tice, because any conservation law factors through some finite level.
+In~particular, we are concerned with conservation laws of \emph{finite type}, which are represented by certain differential forms pulled back from a finite prolongation of~$M_0$.
 Accordingly, it will suffice to consider finite-type functions on $M$, those that can be expressed as the pullback of a function on $\M{r}$ for some $r$.
 The space of finite-type smooth functions is given by

 and the finite-type differential forms by